 During his curtain speech, Shaiman (who also came on stage to revel in the orchestra during the entr’acte) said that an 18-year old boy had contacted him and asked Shaiman if they could speak about the difficulties of coming out.
 While they were speaking, Shaiman mentioned that he was depressed that his show was closing.
 The sage 18-year old said, “Why are you depressed?
 You wrote a musical and it made it to Broadway!”
 How true.

-Because in the end, every show is someone’s favorite show, or so says my friend Jen Tepper, a musical theatre historian who relishes in the underappreciated.
+Because in the end, every show is someone’s favorite show, or so says my old friend Jen Tepper, a musical theatre historian who relishes in the under appreciated.
 Every show could help someone “suddenly connect/with the thing that you forgot/that you’ve been looking for...”
 It could be the start of someone’s part of it all.

 At the end of every performance of American Idiot, the cast came out and sang, as an encore, “Good Riddance (Time of Your Life).”
 It wasn’t until Monday, when I was reflecting on saying farewell to beloved musicals (and listening, exclusively, to cast recordings of shows that were gone too soon) that I realized what a perfect title that is.
-True, the song was written about the death of Billie Joe Armstrong’s father, but the sentiment and title know no bounds: We are saying good riddance to some part of it all, but we’re simultaneously so sad and thrilled because “it’s something unpredictable/but in the end it’s right,” and we did, in fact, have the time of our life.
+Billie Joe Armstrong wrote it as a response to a break up, so it's no surprise that a song about a broken heart would resonant when a show is closing: We are saying good riddance to some part of it all, and we’re simultaneously so sad and thrilled because “it’s something unpredictable/but in the end it’s right,” and we did, in fact, have the time of our life.